EFL, TESOL, ELT... What's the difference?

 • More information: CELTA YL extension course

-Apart from Young Learners, another more specialised field in TEFL is Business English - which is again a field in which there are never enough specialists to meet demand.
+Apart from Young Learners, another more specialised field in TEFL is Business English.

 Many teachers of Business English find themselves going out to companies and teaching there, "in-company", rather than in a language school.
 It will obviously be helpful to have worked in business in some capacity.